gvwilson/thirdbit/src/fiction/iffy/index.md

 "And buckle up,"
 a familiar voice said.
 Captain Kerse turned around in her seat and gave Iffy a wolf-like grin.
-"This thing was built for shock and awe, not for comfort."
+"This yobbo was built for shock and awe, not comfort."

 Iffy limped over to the chair
 and lowered herself onto it with a wince.